Quantum Maxwell's Demon Assisted by Non-Markovian Effects: Introduction

 So far, implementations of Maxwell's demon have been considered only for Markovian baths.
-A Markovian bath is a bath whose evolution is memory free i.e. the evolution of a system interacting with a Markovian bath depends only on the present state of the system \cite{breuer2002theory, PhysRevLett.101.150402, RevModPhys.89.015001}.
+A Markovian bath is a bath whose evolution is memory free, i.e., the evolution of a system interacting with a Markovian bath depends only on the present state of the system \cite{breuer2002theory, PhysRevLett.101.150402, RevModPhys.89.015001}.
 Thus, all information flowing from the system to the bath is lost forever.
-By contrast, Non-Markovian baths have memory effects which result in information backflow from the bath back into the system \cite{PhysRevA.97.032133, Abah_2020, PhysRevA.94.010101, Pezzutto_2016, PhysRevLett.115.120403}.
+By contrast, non-Markovian baths have memory effects which result in information backflow from the bath back into the system \cite{PhysRevA.97.032133, PhysRevA.94.010101, Pezzutto_2016, PhysRevLett.115.120403}.
+Previously, non-Markovian enhancement has been found for thermal engines \cite{PhysRevA.99.052106, Abah_2020}.

 In our work, we study a direct analog to the original thought experiment consisting of two baths separated by a qutrit interface.
-Through three steps of acquiring, using, and erasing information, a demon can autonomously transfer quanta of heat from one bath to the other only if the overall entropy of the two baths is lowered.
-This setup is a simple toy model for intuitively understanding the interplay between the demon memory and the decrease in entropy without using mutual information.
-Furthermore, we show that the entropy decrease due to the demon can be boosted by the increased predictability and backflow of information of the non-Markovian baths.
+Through the three steps of acquiring, using, and erasing information, a demon can autonomously transfer quanta of heat from one bath to the other only if the overall entropy of the two baths is lowered.
+This setup is a simple toy model for intuitively understanding the interplay between the demon memory and the decrease in entropy.
+We show that the maximum entropy decrease is achieved in the limit of weakly non-Markovian baths.
+Furthermore, the entropy decrease due to the demon can be assisted by the increased predictability and backflow of information of the non-Markovian baths.
 This is done by comparing the entropy reduction as a function of the demon's timing for both the Markovian and non-Markovian limits of the two baths.
-As we demonstrate below, this can be achieved in a small system of three qubits and a single qutrit realizable using several of the current quantum technology platforms.
+As we demonstrate below, this can be achieved in a small system realizable using several of the current quantum technology platforms.